Letters About Literature

 Each state chooses a winner in each level, and the Library of Congress chooses a national winner from the state winners in each level.
 State winners receive a cash prize of $100.
 National winners receive a prize of $1,000.
 Click here for more entry guidelines and information about the program.

-The deadlines for the 2017-18 school year contest will be posted in the fall.
-If you would like information about the contest (including deadlines and updated teacher and curriculum materials), feel free to subscribe to the following mailing list for information: Letters About Literature mailing list
+The deadline is January 12, 2018, for all levels.
+If you would like information about the contest (including deadlines and updated teacher and curriculum materials), feel free to subscribe to the Letters About Literature mailing list

 Level I (grades 4-6)